ceautery/ceautery.github.io/src/blog/dates.md

 In short, Dennis and Ken (Thompson) had their hands full writing the base Unix programs we hackers take for granted now.
 The text above implies they wrote memory management from scratch in assembly, and had to know low level chip operations like how to correctly handle floats on a specific piece of hardware.
 The complexity of this can't easily be overstated, so they can be forgiven for ending up with timekeeping that would break in three years, especially since they didn't leave it that way, and were able to adjust in future Unix versions, ending up with the defacto standard epoch, the one that all small systems programmers assume you mean when you just say "epoch": Midnight GMT, Jan 1, 1970.

-In actuality, there are <a href="https://en.wikipedia.org/wiki/Epoch_(reference_date)#Notable_epoch_dates_in_computing">over a dozen common epochs</a> in use on different operating systems or individual programs, but for this article we are only going to focus on the one from Unix.
+In actuality, there are [over a dozen common epochs](<https://en.wikipedia.org/wiki/Epoch_(computing)#Notable_epoch_dates_in_computing>) in use on different operating systems or individual programs, but for this article we are only going to focus on the one from Unix.

 Dennis refers to the "cal" calendar program understanding the Gregorian cutover of England, and by extension the United States.
 The manual page for the cal program mentions this as well: